Cukurova University (Turkey)

 Lviv Polytechnic National University (Ukraine)

 Lviv Polytechnic National University is represented in the project by the team of researchers from the R&D Center for Solid State Electronics and Sensors who are dealing with a study of materials for electronic engineering, methods of their investigations as well as the design of sensors and devices on their basis.
-Their contribution to the current project consists of the development of the laboratory setup of the OSL reader for readout of dosimetric response from YAP:Mn and BeO detectors.
+Their contribution to the current project consists of the development of laboratory setup of the OSL reader for readout of dosimetric response from YAP:Mn and BeO detectors.
 The main purpose of this subproject is the investigation of the best modes of OSL response measurements and data processing for integration in one prototype.
 Besides, optimization of electronics design, optical channels, and choice of main components and constructions of units, development of software for control of hardware, algorithms implementation and data processing will be done for providing the additional functionality of dose assessment.
-The development of a prototype of a portable OSL reader with dual functionality of the dose assessment will be focused on wearable construction of battery-powered hardware controlled by a single-board computer.
+The development of a prototype of a portable OSL reader with dual functionality of the dose assessment will be focused on a wearable construction of battery-powered hardware controlled by a single-board computer.

 Kyiv National Research Center for Radiation Medicine of National Academy of Medical Sciences of Ukraine (Ukraine)